by Kimberly Knight

 - Practice self-compassion: Be kind to yourself.
 Grief is a process, and there’s no right or wrong way to feel.
 Allow yourself to grieve at your own pace.
 Don’t judge yourself for your emotions.

-Anticipatory grief is a part of the caregiving journey, but it doesn’t have to define it.
+Holding space for grief is an important part of the caregiving journey, but it doesn’t have to define it.
 By acknowledging our feelings, finding healthy outlets, and practicing self-compassion, we can navigate this quiet grief and find moments of peace and connection amidst the sadness.
-It’s a journey, and we’re all in it together.
+It’s a journey, and we’re all in it together.Â